MiaaaYang/Final_Medical_Insurance/README.md

 2. `code/Data550_Final_Project.Rmd`

-Creates the Final HTML report
+Creates the Final pdf/HTML report

 3. `output`

-Includes all the tables and figures that saved to png/.rds
+Includes all the tables and figures that saved to png/.rds and the final report.